Robustness and Generalization for Metric Learning: Conclusion

 \section{Conclusion}

-We proposed a new theoretical framework for evaluating the generalization ability of metric learning based on the notion of algorithm robustness originally introduced in \cite{XUrobustness-ML}.
+We proposed a new theoretical framework for evaluating the generalization ability of metric learning based on the notion of algorithm robustness originally introduced in \cite{Xu2012a}.
 We showed that a weak notion of robustness characterizes the generalizability of metric learning algorithms, justifying that robustness is fundamental for such algorithms.
-This framework allows us to derive generalization bounds for a large class of algorithms with different regularizations, such as sparsity inducing norms, making the approach more powerful than the (few) existing frameworks.
-Moreover, almost no algorithm-specific argument is needed to derive these bounds, which explains why they are often similar.
-Natural perspectives arise when considering different settings.
-For example, some algorithms use both pair and triplet based information as input such as \cite{Weinberger2009}.
-Other future work could include studying even more general loss functions and regularizers (such as the LogDet divergence used in \cite{Davis2007,Jain2008}), unsupervised/semi-supervised methods or domain adaptation.
-Being able to characterize the generalization ability of metric learning directly with the kind of classifier using the metric - like $k$-NN - is also an interesting and challenging direction.
+The proposed framework has an intuitive geometric meaning and allows us to derive generalization bounds for a large class of algorithms with different regularizations (such as sparsity inducing norms), showing that it has a wider applicability than existing frameworks.
+Moreover, few algorithm-specific arguments are needed.
+The price to pay is the relative looseness of the resulting bounds.

+A perspective of this work is to take advantage of the generality and flexibility of the robustness framework to tackle more complex metric learning settings, for instance other regularizers regularizers (such as the LogDet divergence used in \cite{Davis2007,Jain2008}), methods that learn multiple metrics (e.g., \cite{Wang2012b,Shi2014}), and metric learning for domain adaptation \cite{Kulis2011,Geng2011}.
+It is also promising to investigate whether robustness could be used to derive guarantees for online algorithms such as \cite{Shalev-Shwartz2004,Jain2008,Chechik2009}.

+Another exciting direction for future work is to investigate new metric learning algorithms based on the robustness property.
+For instance, given a partition of the labeled input space and for any two regions, such an algorithm could minimize the maximum loss over pairs of examples belonging to each region.
+This is reminiscent of concepts from robust optimization \cite{Ben-Tal2009} and could be useful to deal with noisy settings.